sand3rs0n-zz/COP4600-UnixShell/README.md

 alias results are in a separate process. alias only works when very first word is the creted alias error handling a handful of cases
-| piping to execute.
-Currently parses string but doesn't execute commands after first one
+| piping has weird visual bug but works
-multiple | piping cases not handled file i/o stores command so when you hit enter after finish it re-executes file Weird bugs where it doesnt look like it worked but it does Clean, easy to read code
+multiple | piping cases very buggy complex | piping also buggy file i/o stores command so when you hit enter after finish it re-executes file Weird bugs where it doesnt look like it worked but it does Clean, easy to read code